fullcalendar/fullcalendar-docs/_docs-v3/custom-views/custom-view-with-js.md

 The above documentation is helpful for building a barebones view, but making it full-featured and interactive is a further challenging.
 A robust view should be right-to-left compatible, locale-customizable, allow event dragging and resizing, allow user selections, and more...

 Making a full-featured view is beyond the scope of this document.
-Further documentation should be written and further APIs should be formalized, but for now, it would be best to browse FullCalendar's [source on Github]({{ site.fullcalendar_repo }}).
+Further documentation should be written and further APIs should be formalized, but for now, it would be best to browse FullCalendar's [source on GitHub]({{ site.fullcalendar_repo }}).
 Pay attention to how [BasicView](https://github.com/fullcalendar/fullcalendar/blob/master/src/basic/BasicView.ts) and [AgendaView](https://github.com/fullcalendar/fullcalendar/blob/master/src/agenda/AgendaView.ts) are implemented.